tgfuellner/TableTennisDisplay/README.md

  * do swaping after pressing of a button

 ## Setup

-* Setup menu right after powering the display on
+### Menu right after powering the display on

+* Join a existing Wifi or make a own AP
+* Enter left and right player at game start
+* Which side serves first

+### Menu after long button press
 * Number of games to play:
  * default: 3 games of 5
  * 2 of 3
  * 4 of 7
  * 5 of 9
-* Which side serves first
+* LED Brightness